- Media, Information &

 - Promotion &

-Youth Participation Strategy enhances youth participation in democratic life through the Erasmus+ and European Solidarity Corps programmes.
+The Youth Participation Strategy aims at enhancing youth participation in democratic life through the Erasmus+ and European Solidarity Corps programmes.

 Young people are increasingly now involved in ‘alternative forms’ of participation, including youth activism, community volunteering, online activism or youth social movements such as the climate activism movement.